jakethedev/noish/README.md

 # Noish: The Github Issue Viewer

-Let's cut out the noise and just see what needs done today.
-Noish is here to help!
-I built it to hit public github repos for issues and store them locally, so you can list them out or search through them by title or description.
-Currently only tested on Ubuntu, but this should work on any system with Node 8+ and Git on your path
+I built Noish to hit public github repos for issues and store them locally, so you could list them out or search through them by title or description.
+But, the times have changed, and Github came out with [Hub](https://github.com/github/hub) - a fantastic, fully idealized version of this tool that totally supercedes this.
+Go use that one, this repo is now just another deprecated project :)

+Remainder of the README is what it was before deprecation.

 ## Usage